-- Safety planning can also be completed with the survivor and/or children to increase safety when at home, at work, out in the community, at school.
-It also helps plan in advance for future abuse and how they can increase their safety either within the relationship or if they decide to leave the relationship. - Discuss housing and tenancy options with the survivor and make every effort to ensure that a safe environment is provided: - Homeless team can refer the survivor to the housing liaison worker for support if consent given. - If the survivor wants to remain in their home discuss sanctuary measures assess risk and tenancy status for example: joint tenancy. - Discuss refuge services. - Discuss other housing options including supported housing, social housing, private rented sector, etc.
+- Safety planning can also be completed with the survivor and/or children to increase safety when at home, at work, out in the community, at school. it also helps plan in advance for future abuse and how they can increase their safety either within the relationship or if they decide to leave the relationship.
+(Copy on Intranet) - Discuss housing and tenancy options with the survivor and make every effort to ensure that a safe environment is provided: - Homeless team can refer the survivor to the housing liaison worker for support if consent given. - If the survivor wants to remain in their home discuss sanctuary measures assess risk and tenancy status - for example: joint tenancy.
+(Information and referral form can be found on intranet). - o Discuss refuge services. - Discuss other housing options including supported housing, social housing, private rented sector etc.